 Social Change Advocacy

-LAPO initiates and influences policies, laws and legislation to bring about positive changes in the lives of women and the marginalized in the society.
+LAPO initiates, advocates and influences policies, laws and legislations to bring about positive changes in the lives of women and the marginalized in the society.
 We set development agenda and use the power of the media to give voice to the voiceless and the poor.
 At local and national levels, LAPO has created platforms where policy makers, members of the civil society, community and opinion leaders address social issues including poverty, health, education and social development.